Burak-Ibrahim-Unal/Php_Laravel_Codes/Examples/README.md

 ```

-7- Finally install first Laravel App.Create folder for your codes and open terminal:
+7- Finally install first Laravel App.Create folder for your codes and open terminal in it:

 ```
 $ composer create-project laravel/laravel my_first-app